grinnell-cs/csc151-images/_eboards/eboard33-2.md

 _Approximate optimistic overview_

-* Quiz!
 * Administrative stuff
 * Questions! (admin)
 * About the project
 * Questions! (project)
 * Group formation
 * Work time
+* Quiz!

 Administrative stuff
 --------------------

 ### Introductory notes

-* Welcome to our guest!
 * Please please please submit mentor and evening tutor evaluations.
     * <https://grinnell.co1.qualtrics.com/jfe/form/SV_1YUJY7nJqaj9AtU>
     * A token for everyone if at least 30 people fill it out by the end of today.
-* Reminder that we'll have too many propsies on Friday.
+* Reminder that we'll have propsies on Friday.
 * I'm visiting a class on Thursday, so office hours will only be 10:00--10:45.
 * I'll be guest teaching classes next Tuesday, so office hours will only